HubertSleszynski/library-app-api/README.md

 # LIBRARY APP API

 This web application is a minimalist tool for quickly accessing book information.
 The straightforward search allows you to input the title, and instantly receive essential details, letting you focus solely on what matters most - the content of the books.
 Fast, convenient, and without any unnecessary clutter.
+The app uses Open Library Search API.

 ## Demo